xdevplatform/search-tweets-python/examples/api_example.rst

     Twitter for iPhone

-Voila, we have some tweets.
-For interactive environments and other cases where you don’t care about collecting your data in a single load or don’t need to operate on the stream of tweets or counts directly, I recommend using this convenience function.
+Voila, we have some Tweets.
+For interactive environments and other cases where you don’t care about collecting your data in a single load or don’t need to operate on the stream of Tweets or counts directly, I recommend using this convenience function.

 Working with the ResultStream